 The vast majority of primary schools in Ireland are patronised by a religious body.
 Of these schools, in all but 3 cases, it is a Christian body that governs the ethos of the school.
-With around 20% of the population now identifying as a minority (census, 2016), schools are doing their best to be inclusive to children and teachers from different backgrounds, while trying to uphold their ethos.
+With at least 25% of the population now identifying as “not Christian” (census, 2022), schools are doing their best to be inclusive to children and teachers from different backgrounds, while trying to uphold their ethos.
 While it is recognised that this is an almost impossible ask, schools must accommodate families that do not wish to partake in faith formation classes, known as opting out.

-There are new regulations now in place that schools must publish how they accommodate children from minority backgrounds.
+There are regulations in place that schools must publish how they accommodate children from minority backgrounds.

 Furthermore, the vast majority of teachers (98%, NUIG) are from white, Irish, Christian backgrounds.
 Evidence suggests that religion has a role in excluding teachers from minority faiths into the profession.
 However, teachers do have a right to also opt out of providing faith formation classes.